THE FUEL

 INCUBATE

 Incubate is a bold celebration of new theatre in the making.
-Over the past six months, a group of Northern Irish artists have been supported through the Incubate Makers Network—a creative programme rooted in experimentation, collaboration, and artistic development.
+Over six months, Northern Irish artists have been supported through the Incubate Makers Network, a programme rooted in experimentation and collaboration.

 PLAY MACHINE